r0adkll/sign-android-release/README.md

 ### `signedReleaseFile`

-The path to the signed release file from this action
+The path(s) to the signed release file(s) from this action.
+If there is more than one apk file, the paths of the files are returned as a comma delimited string.
+Example: `"path-to-first-signed.apk, path-to-second-signed.apk"`.

 ### ENV: `SIGNED_RELEASE_FILE`